Miri Mesika: Acting career

 In 2007, Mesika took part in Amos Gitai's film, The Dybbuk in Haifa, and in the Festigal festival of children's songs.
 In March 2008 she released a cover for Berry Sakharof's song, "Kakha ze" ("This Is How It Is") for the second edition of the project Hebrew Labor, dedicated to Israel's 60-year anniversary.

+In 2016, Mesika played the role of Fantine in the Habima production of Les Miserables, directed by Moshe Kepten.

+In 2022, Mesika was cast in the leading role of Dina for the European premiere of The Band's Visit in London's West End.
+The production earned mainly positive reviews, with The Guardian praising Mesika for her "stunning performance."
+The production earned six 2023 Laurence Olivier Award nominations, including a nomination for Mesika in Best Actress in a Musical.
+During the televised awards ceremony, Mesika performed the show's title song "Omar Sharif" to great praise.

 Television career

 In 2012, Mesika was a judge on Kokhav Nolad, the Israeli version of American Idol, and in 2016, she is a coach on the fourth season of "The Voice Israel".
 In 2019 she starred in the lead role in Israel's channel 12 TV network's "it's got nothing to do with age".

 Awards and recognition

 She took part in the Shirimon song contest, a song contest of the Rimon School, and won the first place with David De'or's song Mishehu Kayam produced by Zakh.
 Shalom LaEmunot gave Mesika another win as Female Singer of the Year, this time both on Galgalatz and on Reshet Gimel.
 The song "Akhshav Ata Hozer BeHazara" ("Now you're coming back"), written by Eric Berman, won the Reshet Gimel Song of the Year award.
 Miri Mesika won the Female Singer of the Year award on Galgalatz, and the Discovery of the Year award both on Galgalatz and on Reshet Gimel.
 The album went double platinum with over 80,000 copies.
 In 2006, Mesika won another Female Singer of the Year award, this time at the Ami Awards of Music Channel 24.

 At the 2008 Ami Awards of Music Channel 24, she received another Female Singer of the Year award.